yduf/yduf.github.io/_posts/2022-12-08-cpp-stacktrace.md

 Header only - a beautiful stack trace pretty printer for C++.
 - can be installed via meson or conan or directly

-**To use**
+**This one is very easy to setup**
+And well suited  for VScode .runner one liner compiler command.

 - include `backward.hpp`
 - define a **backend** for stackunwiding
 - modify `backward.cpp` to use the same backend

-This one is very easy to setup for VScode .runner one liner compiler command.

 {% highlight cpp %}
 // in main.cc